top of page

 2. Patent Application Drafting (1-3 months): If the search indicates that your invention has a good chance of being patented, the next step is drafting the patent application.
 This is a detailed document that includes claims defining the scope of your invention, a written description, and any necessary drawings.

 Cost: Drafting a patent application can cost anywhere from $5,000 to $15,000, depending on the complexity of the invention and the thoroughness required.
-Very simple inventions might come in closer to $2,000.
-I have been exploring AI tools to help lower this cost.

 3. Filing the Patent Application: Once the application is ready, it is filed with the appropriate patent office.
 For U.S. inventors, this is the United States Patent and Trademark Office (USPTO).
 Filing a patent application establishes a priority date, which is critical in the patenting process.